-POLICY ACTION SAF-8.11 Critical Facilities Locations.
-Locate critical facilities, such as hospitals and health care facil- ities, emergency shelters, fire stations, police stations, emergency command centers, and other emergency service facilities and utilities so as to minimize exposure to flooding, seismic, geologic, wildfire, and other hazards, except those facilities that provide frontline access, such as fire stations in areas of fire hazard.
-If critical facilities must be located in hazard zones, require building construction and materials that minimize hazard, safe access for emergency response vehicles, visible street signs, and adequate infrastructure for emergency scenarios, such as flooding, backup power and water supplies.
-SAF-A.43 Consider roadway improvements for better identify any possible tradeoffs for everyday Responsibility: Planning & Building, OakD Timeframe: Short SAF-A.44 Consider adoption of a disaster reconstruct explore funding sources and create a low income-qualified owners who are recoveried SAF-8.12 Facilities and Climate Impacts.
-Consider climate impacts, risk, and uncertainty in design- ing and evaluating capital improvement program design and adjust infrastructure design standards and project locations to address asset- and site-specific vulnerabilities. erenced with 2023-2031 Housing Action Pla Responsibility: Oakland Planning and Bui Timeframe: Medium SAF-8.13 Heat Pumps.
-Equip community-serving facilities with heat pumps instead of energy-inten- sive air conditioning units.
+POLICY ACTION SAF-8.13 Critical Facilities Funding.
+Continue to explore funding sources for capital improvements necessary for emergency response, with priority given for fire station improvements.
+SAF-A.49.
+Consider roadway improvements for better emergency access as part of the LUTE and identify any possible tradeoffs for everyday street safety.
+SAF-8.14 Facilities and Climate Impacts.
+Consider climate impacts, risk, and uncertainty in designing and evaluating capital improvement program design and adjust infrastructure design standards and project locations to address asset- and site-specific vulnerabilities.
+SAF-8.15 Heat Pumps.
+Equip community-serving facilities with heat pumps instead of energy-intensive air conditioning units.
 Prioritize community-serving facilities in neighborhoods with a high urban heat island index and higher social vulnerability.
-SAF-8.14 Emergency Notification.
+Responsibility: Planning & Building, OakDOT, Fire Department Timeframe: Short SAF-A.50.
+Consider adoption of a disaster reconstruction overlay zone.
+As part of this action, re-evaluate all development scenarios and requirements following a hazard event such as a wildfire, landslide, flood, earthquake; explore funding sources and create a low-interest construction loan program for income-qualified owners who are recovering from a disaster.
+This action is cross-referenced with 2023-2031 Housing Action Plan, Action 5.2.7.
+SAF-8.16 Emergency Notification.
 Use early warning notification systems (Zonehaven, text messages, etc.) to notify residents by wireless emergency alert of the need to evacuate in the event of an emergency and the location of evacuation routes, points, and critical facilities such as schools and day care centers, particularly residents of vulnerable areas and neighborhoods with constrained emergency access.
 Continue to collaborate with adjoining jurisdictions on the network of outdoor warning sirens, and to test the sirens on a monthly basis.
-SAF-8.15 Traffic Signaling.
+Responsibility: Oakland Planning and Building Timeframe: Medium SAF-A.51.
+Consider an ordinance requiring installation and periodic inspection and maintenance of gas shut-off valves in existing buildings at the time of sale, transfer of title, and when upgrades are planned for gas piping to minimize the risk of post-earthquake fires due to gas pipeline ruptures.
+SAF-8.17 Traffic Signaling.
 Prioritize the connection of traffic signals along evacuation routes to the City's Traffic Management Center to allow for real-time modifications to signal timing that can speed evacuation in the event of emergency.
-SAF-8.16 Priority Route Coordination.
+Responsibility: Planning and Building Department Timeframe: Medium SAF-8.18 Priority Route Coordination.
 Partner with Caltrans and neighboring jurisdictions on measures to protect critical evacuation routes and work with local agencies to develop contingency plans that address disconnected routes and explore roadway improvements that can provide better emergency access under emergency evacuation scenarios.
 Work with emergency response teams and transit providers to identify and support Oakland residents without access to transportation in the event of an emergency.
+Create evacuation strategies for all residents, with a focus on low-income and unhoused residents.